petrknap/trunk/_drafts/organize-your-music-by-markers-and-php-cli-script.md

 title: "Organize your #music by markers and #PHP #CLI script"
 category: cli
 keywords:
-    - PHP script
-    - CLI script
     - music
     - playlist
     - generator
+    - markers
+    - PHP script
+    - CLI script
     - terminal
     - console
 ---

 Do you have any favorite songs, songs for relax, work, etc.?
-**If yes, how do you organize songs?**
+If yes, **how do you organize your music**?
-Do you prefer to use folders and create symlinks to song files or to use playlist?
+Do you prefer to use folders or playlists?
-And how do you sync it between devices?
+If playlists, **how do you sync it between devices and keep it up-to-date**?
 I tried many ways before **I started to use markers**.
 So let me introduce markers to you.